zedd-1983/project_journal/Project_journal_zk.md

 ##### 07/10/2019
 During my last week I have setup the **MCUXpresso and FreeRTOS** and tested everything compiles and works.
 I have created and submitted the project proposal.
-Plan for this week is to get SystemView working with K64F to monitor the FreeRTOS and to start working on the moisture detection.
+//Plan for this week is to get SystemView working with K64F to monitor the FreeRTOS and to/ start working on the moisture detection.
 This will likely be an external interrupt.